grid12/grid12.github.io/irc.md

 Rob goes by robjetbolt, and Tim goes by timjetbolt.

 You'll probably want to register your nick to prevent people from impersonating you.
-To do so, select a nick you like by doing `/nick myname`, and then (if the nick isn't already taken) type the following command into the chat (make sure there's no space before the first slash!) `/msg nickserv register mypasswordhere myemail@address.com`.
+To do so, select a nick you like by doing `/nick myname`, and then (if the nick isn't already taken) type the following command into the chat (make sure there's no space before the first slash!):

+    /msg nickserv register mypasswordhere myemail@address.com.

 The email parameter is optional.
+Next time you log on, choose your nick and type

+    /msg nickserv id mypasswordhere

-Next time you log on, choose your nick and type `msg nickserv id mypasswordhere` to identify yourself; your nick will be changed in 60 seconds if you don't identify yourself.
+to identify yourself; your nick will be changed in 60 seconds if you don't identify yourself.

 Current beta testers are indicated by voice (+v).
 If you're a beta tester, make sure you're registered and identified, and then ask an op to add you to the access list.